 The Facts of the Case

 The Honeycutt case concerns two Tennessee brothers who were convicted on drug conspiracy charges.
 In the involved action, the government sought nearly $270,000 from sale of the iodine based product.
 Over the course of three years, the store in question reported sales of over 20,000 bottles of “Polar Pure” water purifiers at over a $270,000 profit.
-Law enforcement instructed the store owner… Continue Reading this Post
+Law enforcement instructed the store owners that… Continue Reading this Post

 The United States Attorney's Office the District of Massachusetts is increasing prosecution against undocumented immigrants who have attempted to re-enter the country after being deported.